-- Reviewed the County's Multi-Year Accessibility Plan in preparation of the Annual Status Report which will be posted on - Continued to incorporate accessibility features into our procurement or acquisition of goods, services and facilities wherever practicable - Continued to train all staff and volunteers on the Integrated Accessibility Standards Regulation (IASR), which now includes the Customer Service Standard and the Ontario Human Rights Code (OHRC) as it pertains to people with disabilities.
+- Reviewed the County's Multi-Year Accessibility Plan in preparation of the Annual Status Report which will be posted on the County's website - Continued to incorporate accessibility features into our procurement or acquisition of goods, services and facilities wherever practicable - Continued to train all staff and volunteers on the Integrated Accessibility Standards Regulation (IASR), which now includes the Customer Service Standard and the Ontario Human Rights Code (OHRC) as it pertains to people with disabilities.

-c) Information and Communications
+3. Information and Communications